 Home DIY isn’t necessarily always glamorous.
 Sure, it’s a lot of fun to see (and share!) a beautiful before and after; it’s almost like fulfilling my HGTV fantasy as the designer version of “me,” who wears expensive designer shoes, can take her hair down from a bun without that weird kink in it, and never has to take

 Yep, bugs.
-I’ve covered the pest topic a few times on this blog and even mentioned that when I bought the UDH (in 2009), my termite inspection didn’t go so well; I had to get the house treated before I could even buy it (which, thankfully, they haven’t been back).
+I’ve covered the pest topic a few times on this blog and even mentioned that when I bought the UDH (in 2009), my termite inspection (required by my mortgage lender) didn’t go so well; I had to get the house treated before I could even buy it (which, thankfully, they haven’t been back and I was able to make repairs).
 But, it’s been almost ten years since then (wow, time flies!), and I’m now working with Sentricon as an annual sponsor to keep the house protected.
 Since I recently had the house inspected and treated, I not only wanted to cover what that inspection/install process is like, but what you should do before a termite inspector comes over to ensure they can get to everything they need to look at.
-There were also some myth-busting questions I asked that I wanted to pass along.
-There’s
+There were also some myth-busting questions I asked about annual termite inspections that I wanted to pass along.
+There’s a

 First, I’ll need to introduce you to David, who is who you’ll see in my video.
 He’s from American Pest Control (if you’re local, highly recommended — he was awesome!).
 Sentricon put me in contact with him directly, and we scheduled a time for him to come out and take a look at the house.
 He gave me the lowdown on every step he was making, what he was looking for, and answered all my